TechnoCosmic/zero/README.md

 ### Thread Control Block Structure

 A `Thread` in zero is a handful of bytes of information regarding it's name (a pointer into Flash memory, not precious SRAM), it's entry point, it's current state, launch flags, stack information, and so on.
 Details can be found in `thread.h`.
 One main piece of information is how much of it's quantum is left before it will be booted out in favour of another Thread, `_remainingTicks`.
 When this reaches 0, the Thread will be pre-empted.
 One tick is currently one (1) millisecond.
 By default, zero Threads have a 15ms quantum.
 You can change the default in `zero_config.h`.
-You can also give each Thread it's own timeslice setting, by supplying a non-zero value to the `quantumOverride` argument.
+You can even give each Thread it's own timeslice setting, by supplying a non-zero value to the `quantumOverride` argument in the constructor to the Thread class.

 ### Scheduler Operation

 The scheduler maintains a solitary doubly-linked list of Threads, be they ready, running, blocked, or otherwise.
 This will change to a more optimal mechanism in the not-too-distant future.
-Whether triggered by the ISR, or via `::block()`, a context switch is started by a call to `yield()` or `yield_to()` (implemented in `thread.cpp`).
+Whether triggered by the ISR, or via `::block()`, a context switch is started by a call to `yield()` (implemented in `thread.cpp`).
 A context switch consists of three main steps...

-- Preserve the current contents of all registers onto the current Thread's stack.
+1) Preserve the current contents of all registers on the current Thread's stack.
 This is implemented by an inline assembly language macro found in `thread_macros.h`. zero also preserves the contents of the SP, SREG, and RAMPZ (if applicable).
 Some kernels save SREG on the Thread's stack, others in the Thread object. zero stores it in the Thread object.
 This is done in `saveCurrentContext()`.

 **NOTE:** As part of this step, the SP is temporarily updated to the original SP that was in place when the main initialisation of the kernel occurred (just prior to starting the scheduler).
 This is considered the kernel stack, and is the stack used by the next step.
 This is so that individual Thread stacks don't need to account for any extra kernel overhead.
+This so-called kernel stack is always at the end of the SRAM address space.

-- Choose the next Thread to resume.
+2) Choose the next Thread to resume.
 This is done via a call to `selectNextThread()`.
 It simply steps through the Thread list, stopping when it comes to a Thread that is ready to run, looping back to the head of the list if necessary.

-- Restore the context of the newly chosen Thread.
+3) Restore the context of the newly chosen Thread.
 This is done in `restoreContext()`.
+This consists mainly of reversing the smaller steps taken back in step one of this process, but for the newly selected Thread.

 At this point, the yield finishes with a `reti` instruction, which pops the new Thread's PC off the Thread's own stack, re-enables ISRs, and the chosen Thread's execution resumes immediately.